JimSeker/service/README.md

 Service Examples
 ===========
+eclipse/ has the examples in eclipse project format, no longer updated.
+Otherwise the examples are for android studio.

 ServiceDemo is a example of how to call Services, both IntentService and a Service.  plus an example of the download service too.